couchbase/couchbase-lite-core/Replicator/tests/data/README.md

 This uses a self-signed certificate.
 You can find a copy of the certificate at `cert.pem`; the private key is `privkey.pem`.

+There is a third configuration file `client_ssl_config.json` for enabling TLS client certificate support in Sync Gateway, which is (as of November 2019) an in-progress unsupported feature.

 >* **SECURITY WARNING:** The configuration file here opens the admin port (4985) to the network, to allow the unit tests to run on a different device (such as a phone) and still be able to erase server databases.
 This is **far too insecure** for use with anything other than test data!
 Don’t copy this config.json and use it for your own configurations, at least without removing the `adminInterface` property.

+>* **HINT:** Sync Gateway will periodically write to the files in `walrus_data`, causing Git to show them as modified.
+To stop this minor annoyance, run `git update-index --assume-unchanged walrus_data/*.walrus`.
+(And to undo that, do it again but with `--no-assume-unchanged`.)

 # HTTP Proxy Testing